MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Lessons/2024_09_26_Thursday_Intellectual_Property_Day_2.md

 <table>
   <tr>
     <td><b>DO NOW:</b>
       <br> Sit with your group members, and independently read your article until the timer goes off.
+Be sure to make it through at least 2 paragraphs.
     </td>
     </tr>
 </table>